-There are two types of loyalty programs.
-Programs with levels, tiers, or programs without.
-As part of Gameball’s loyalty programs, we’re focusing on the tiered options.
+There are several types of loyalty programs that you can create.
+The most important of which are those programs with levels and tiers, and programs without.
+As part of Gameball’s rewards programs, we’re focusing on the tier-based options.

-This article is part of a series of product strategies to help you make the most out of your loyalty program with Gameball.
+This article is part of our series on product strategies.
+Through the series, we aim to help you make the most out of your loyalty program with Gameball.

 Loyalty is a perk that customers give to brands that they like and enjoy shopping at.
-Let’s take a look at Ikea as an example.
+Let’s take Ikea as an example.

 Ikea named its loyalty program IKEA Family.
-The name itself preaches belonging; belonging is an instinct that everyone wants and yearns for.
+The name itself gives a sense of belonging.
+And belonging is an instinct that everyone wants and yearns for.

 When you are an IKEA Family member, you enjoy perks such as special prices on selected items and a free hot drink with every visit.
-IKEA’s loyalty program is one of the most widely recognized and often cited programs in the world.
+IKEA’s rewards program is one of the best loyalty programs in the world.

 So what could be more awesome than loyal customers who keep coming back to your store to unlock more of what you have to offer?

-Similar to having levels or like the rungs on a ladder, tiering is an effective tool that generates customer engagement and participation.
-Tiers provoke customers’ desire to move up the levels to reach the highest-ranking and rewards.
+Similar to having levels or the rungs on a ladder, tiering is an effective tool that generates customer engagement and participation.
+Tiers provoke customers’ desire to move up the levels to reach the highest-ranking and accordingly the best rewards.

-Any loyalty program consists of points that customers accumulate based on the actions they take and purchases they make.
+Any loyalty program offers customers points that they can accumulate by taking various actions and for the purchases they make.
 As a store owner, you can predetermine what actions can grant customers points, in addition to buying your products.

 As your customers gather more points, they begin to level up in their tiers on your loyalty program.
 You forecast how many points customers need to move to tier two, three, and so on.

-By having tiers in your loyalty program, you’ll not only be able to retain customers but also create satisfied and loyal followers and buyers.
+By having a tiered loyalty program, you’ll not only be able to retain customers but also create satisfied and loyal followers and buyers.

 Why Your Business Needs a Tiered Reward System?